Michael Tippett: Works

-After the withdrawn works written in the 1920s and early 1930s, analysts generally divide Tippett's mature compositional career into three main phases, with fairly fluid boundaries and some internal subdivision in each main period.
+After the withdrawn works of the 1920s and early 1930s, analysts generally divide Tippett's mature compositional career into three main phases, with fairly fluid boundaries and some internal subdivision in each.
 The first phase extends from the completion of the String Quartet No. 1 in 1935 to the end of the 1950s, a period in which Tippett drew on the past for his main inspiration.
 The 1960s marked the beginning of a new phase in which Tippett's style became more experimental, reflecting both the social and cultural changes of that era and the broadening of his own experiences.
 The mid-1970s produced a further stylistic change, less marked and sudden than that of the early 1960s, after which what Clarke calls the "extremes" of the experimental phase were gradually replaced by a return to the lyricism characteristic of the first period, a trend that was particularly manifested in the final works.

 Withdrawn compositions

 Tippett's earliest compositions cover several genres.
-Kemp writes that the works indicate Tippett's deep commitment to the learning of his craft, his early ability to manipulate traditional forms, and a general willingness to experiment.
-Clarke observes that in these youthful efforts, characteristics which would mark his mature work were already discernible.
+Kemp writes that the works indicate Tippett's deep commitment to learning his craft, his early ability to manipulate traditional forms, and a general willingness to experiment.
+Clarke observes that in these youthful efforts, characteristics of his mature work are already discernible.
 Some of the early work is of high quality—the Symphony in B flat of 1933 was, in Kemp's view, comparable to William Walton's contemporaneous First Symphony.
 Tippett pondered for years whether to include this work in his formal canon before deciding that its debt to Sibelius was too great.
 Nevertheless, it foreshadows techniques that feature in the String Quartet No. 1 and in the Corelli Fantasia.

-Other accomplished early works include the two string quartets, composed between 1928 and 1930, in which Tippett sought to combine the styles of Beethoven and Haydn respectively with folk-song, as Beethoven had in his Rasumovsky quartets of 1806.
+Other accomplished early works include the two string quartets, composed between 1928 and 1930, in which Tippett sought to combine the styles of Beethoven and Haydn respectively with folk-song, as Beethoven had in his Rasoumovsky quartets of 1806.
 Tippett explains the withdrawal of these and the other early works: "I realised very clearly that they were not totally consonant with myself.
 I didn't think they had the stamp of artistic durability.
 So I took the whole lot along to R.O.
 Morris who agreed that they didn't show enough technical mastery."